d15122836/HealthWebApplication/Report.md

 ### Controller package

 The controller package of the application contains two java classes.
-To seperate the functionality, we defined two classes for users and products respectively.
+To seperate the functionality, I defined two classes for users and products respectively.
 User class mapped to users API whereas the product class is mapped to product API.
 The two class are resposible for defining the services.

 ### Model package